genx7up/dotfiles/README.md

 # Dotfiles

-This is a collection of nvim, tmux, and bash configurations.
+This is a collection of git, bash, tmux, nvim, docker, terraform, drone configurations.

 ## Credits